-Instead of the Medicaid waiver system, which has participant enrollment caps, Arizona operates ALTCS differently than does most states.
+Instead of the Medicaid waiver system, which has participant enrollment caps, Arizona operates ALTCS differently than most states.
 Elderly and disabled residents are provided care, including nursing home care and home and community based services (HCBS), on a managed care model.
-Via this model, services and benefits are an entitlement, which means that anyone who meets the eligibility requirements are able to receive services.
+Via this model, services and benefits are an entitlement, which means that anyone who meets the eligibility requirements is able to receive services.

 For the consumer, there are both positives and negatives to this managed care delivery model.
-The system simplifies logistics for the care recipient, as they work entirely with a single organization, and very likely, a single individual for coordination of all care requirements.
+The system simplifies logistics for the care recipient, as they work entirely with a single organization, and very likely, a single individual, for coordination of all care requirements.
 On the downside, the managed care model decreases flexibility and consumer choice.
 Critics have voiced concerns regarding access to geographically convenient, high quality services.

 Applicants must need a level of care typically provided in a skilled nursing home or an intermediate care facility.
-To clarify, it is not necessary that they currently be receiving that level of care, only that they are assessed by Arizona Medicaid (AHCCCS) and found to need it.
+To clarify, it is not necessary that they are currently receiving that level of care, only that they are assessed by Arizona Medicaid (AHCCCS) and found to need it.

 It is still possible to qualify for ALTCS with income over the limit should the excess income be allocated to an income only trust, also called a Miller Trust.
 In Arizona, this type of trust is often called a Special Treatment Trust (STT).
-To learn more about Medicaid qualifying income trusts, one should contact a planning professional familiar with Arizona Medicaid.
+To learn more about Medicaid qualifying income trusts, one should contact a planning professional familiar with Arizona Medicaid.Asset Limits

 Should one have more assets than the allowable limit, it is possible to convert countable assets into exempt ones, such as using funds to modify one’s home to be wheelchair accessible.
 By doing so, a person can lower their countable assets, and hence, meet Medicaid’s asset limit.
 This option is most likely to help those who are close to the limits and still cannot afford their cost of care.
-To consider how to restructure your financial assets, one should consult with a Medicaid planner, as simple errors can delay benefits and may disqualify an applicant from Medicaid.
+To consider how to restructure your financial assets, one should consult with a Medicaid planner.
+Simple errors can delay benefits and may disqualify an applicant from Medicaid.

 It is important to note: Medicaid has a look-back period immediately preceding the date of one’s Medicaid application.
-In Arizona, this is a period of 60-months in which all past assets are reviewed to ensure nothing was sold for less than it was worth or given away in order to meet Medicaid’s asset limit.
+In Arizona, this is a period of 60 months in which all past assets are reviewed to ensure that nothing was sold for less than it was worth or given away in order to meet Medicaid’s asset limit.
 If one is found to have violated this rule, a period of Medicaid ineligibility will ensue.

 The benefits of ALTCS depend on the care environment where one resides.
 Nursing home residents, for example, receive a different level of support than those residing in assisted living or at home.
 Besides medical care, an ALTCS participant may receive the following care and assistive services:

 The Arizona Long Term Care System is available in all counties of the state.
-To start an application, call your local ALTCS office.
+To start an application, call your local ALTCS office or you can apply online.
 Persons can also contact ALTCS at 1-888-621-6880.